RintaroKOMATSU/3A-Artifitial-Intelligence/task5/ABC/README.md

 # Protein Folding Optimization using ABC Algorithm

-This project implements protein folding optimization using the Artificial Bee Colony (ABC) algorithm.
+This project implements protein folding optimization based on HP lattice model, using the Artificial Bee Colony (ABC) algorithm.
 The program simulates protein folding in both 2D and 3D space and visualizes the results using OpenGL.

 ## Features